The Allure of Case Studies: From Paper to Electronic Media

 With this understanding, it is possible that the Guardian Angel of this software

-may not even show up for you??she reserves her energy for moments when she judges
+may not even show up for you?
+She reserves her energy for moments when she judges

 you really need her.
 Be thankful that the Lord has given you enough of a spirit